naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from ads, affiliate links, digital product sales, and donations in a unified dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, digital products, and memberships in one dashboard.

 ## Features
-- Track revenue from multiple sources (ads, affiliate, sales, donations)
+- Add revenue entries for different sources
-- Visualize revenue data with interactive charts
+- Visualize revenue data with a bar chart
-- Easy-to-use dashboard for managing revenue entries
+- Simple and intuitive interface

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel.
-3. Access the Revenue Tracker dashboard from the admin menu
+3. Go to the Revenue Tracker menu to start tracking.

 ## Setup
 - No additional setup required.
-Start tracking revenue immediately.
+Start adding revenue entries right away.

 ## Usage
-- Use the dashboard to add new revenue entries
+- Select the revenue type (ads, affiliate, products, memberships)
+- Enter the amount
+- Click Save Revenue
-- View revenue charts and analytics
+- View your revenue chart on the dashboard
-- Export data for further analysis

-## Requirements
-- WordPress 5.0 or higher
-- PHP 7.0 or higher